 U.S. News began collecting data that would allow the ranking of pediatric centers on their ability to help children who need it the most and in 2006, they introduced the Best Children’s Hospitals rankings.
 The rankings are now a tool for families of children with these rare or life-threatening illnesses to find the best medical care available.
 The rankings open the door to an array of detailed information about each hospital’s performance.

 Q: What makes a hospital eligible for the rankings?

 According to the U.S. News website, “Selection was determined initially by membership in the National Association of Children’s Hospitals and Related Institutions (NACHRI), now called the Children’s Hospital Association, or by nomination from teams of expert advisers.
 A hospital also can request to be considered.
 U.S. News makes such decisions not only on a hospital’s willingness to engage in public reporting but also on the size and scope of its pediatric program.

-- 33.3% — Outcomes such as survival, infections, and surgical complications.
-(In cardiology and heart surgery, outcomes accounted for 38.3% because more and better data is available.)
+- 33.3% —Outcomes such as survival, infections, and surgical complications.
+(In cardiology and heart surgery, outcomes account for 38.3% because more and better data is available.)

-- 13% — Hospital reputation based on an annual survey of pediatric specialists and subspecialists in each of the 10 specialties (8% in cardiology and heart surgery).
+- 10% —Hospital reputation based on an annual survey of pediatric specialists and subspecialists in each of the 10 specialties (5% in cardiology and heart surgery).

-Q. What are the 10 pediatric specialties ranked?
+Q: What are the 10 ranked pediatric specialties?